India, China hold marathon military talks on disengagement of troops in eastern Ladakh | Law-Order

 Sunday's talks took place nearly two weeks after India handed back to China a soldier of the People's Liberation Army after apprehending him at the southern bank of Pangong Tso in eastern Ladakh.
 It is learnt that India's gesture has generated a positive atmosphere.

-The Indian delegation at the talks was led by Lt Gen PGK Menon, the Commander of the Leh-based 14 Corps.
+The Indian delegation at the talks was led by Lt Gen PGK Menon, the Commander of the Leh-based 14 Corps while the Chinese side was headed by Maj Gen Liu Lin, the commander of the South Xinjiang military district of the People's Liberation Army (PLA).

 In the military talks, India has all along been demanding restoration of status quo ante in all areas of eastern Ladakh prior to April.
 The face-off had begun on May 5.